 - preparing financial statements for record-keeping

-After the transactions have been recorded, an accountant will check the bookkeeper’s work, analyze the data, and make any necessary revisions before submitting the accounts.
+After the transactions have been entered, an accountant will review the bookkeeper’s work, conduct an analysis of the data, and make any necessary adjustments before the accounts are submitted.

 So, what is the difference between a bookkeeper and an accountant?